In This Article

 The health of a subscription business is determined by Customer Lifetime Value (CLV).
 Every customer is important, but when seen from a more significant point of view, companies understand that some customers tend to hold more value than the rest.
 And the most straightforward way to retain those customers and increase their loyalty is by calculating their Customer Lifetime Value (CLV).
-Customer Lifetime Value is an essential concept for marketing, sales and ultimately for the overall growth of the business.
+Customer Lifetime Value calculation is an essential concept for marketing, sales, and ultimately for the overall growth of the business.

-Customer Lifetime Value is the revenue that a customer spends in return for the products and services offered by a company over a lifetime.
+In simple terms, Customer Lifetime Value is the revenue that a customer spends in return for the products and services offered by a company over a lifetime.
 How businesses approach Customer Lifetime Value defines their businesses, which could significantly vary depending on what a company or business is looking for.

 An increase in CLV means that a particular product offered by the company is market fit and that the businesses have recurring revenue from its existing customers.
 With the help of CLV, businesses can also optimize their acquisition spending.
 Through CLV, companies can design a well-planned strategy with proper and brief budget planning.

 Customer Lifetime Value calculation involves multiple aspects.
 There are quite a few ways to calculate Customer Lifetime Value (CLV), which can either be predictive or historic.
 This means that businesses can calculate CLV based on the customer’s purchases over the years or on the predictions of how much the customers will spend.
 Customer Lifetime Value calculation differs based on the business model; however, calculating CLV is more straightforward if the model is subscription based.